 Give students an action to perform after saying, “Simon Says”.
 If you give an action without saying, “Simon Says”, and a student still performs the action, they are out!

 Look for an object somewhere in the room.
 Give your students a clue using one adjective (ex: I spy something round).
-Students take turns trying to guess what the object that you spy.
+Students take turns trying to guess what the object is that you spy.

 For distance learning: Show a collage of objects and have students try to find a specific object.